zeldaret/oot/tools/audio/README.md

 ## SampleBank Compiler (sbc)

-Converts samplebank xml + aifc -> assembly for building
+Converts samplebank xml + aifc -> asm

-Samplebanks are converted to assembly files for building as it is easier to define the necessary absolute symbols, and it builds faster than in C.
+Samplebanks are converted to assembly files for building as it is easier to define the necessary absolute symbols, and they are pure unstructured data.

 ## SoundFont Compiler (sfc)